 Pick up Peace Corps materials and add your email to our mailing list at our table on Sproul Plaza, meet with Cal recruiter Clint Niehus during his office hours, or come to one of our many on-campus events!

 Education is the Peace Corps’ largest program area.
 Volunteers play an important role in creating links among schools, parents, and communities by working in elementary, secondary, and postsecondary schools as math, science, conversational English, and resource teachers or as early grade reading and literacy teacher trainers.
 Volunteers also develop libraries and technology resource centers.

 Community Economic Development Volunteers:

-Community Development Volunteers:
+Youth in Development Volunteers:

-The Peace Corps offers wonderful post-service opportunities including advantages in federal employment, job and networking support, and a readjustment allowance of $7,425 pre-tax upon completion of service.
+The Peace Corps offers wonderful post-service opportunities including advantages in federal employment, job and networking support, and a readjustment allowance of $8000+ pre-tax upon completion of service.

-As previously mentioned, many Peace Corps programs require at least a Bachelor’s degree, but other skills and interests can make you stand out from the crowd.
+Many Peace Corps programs require at least a Bachelor’s degree, but other skills and interests can make you stand out from the crowd.
 Consider taking language courses, especially two semesters of French of Spanish, because many programs have a basic Spanish or French language requirement, and learning a new language is an essential part of Peace Corps training and your success as a volunteer.
 Take an active role in your community, school, service or student organization to further develop your leadership skills.
 Check out the Public Service Center for more information about leadership positions in public service on the UC Berkeley campus!